IEEE Region 8 (Europe, Middle East, & Africa) History

 - Until 17 June 1991, the Germany Section was called the West Germany Section (until 20 September 1967) and Germany (West) Section (after 20 September 1967).

-- The Yugoslavian Section was established on 21 June 1971.
-Following the wars in Yugoslavia, in 1992 the Region 8 Director Kurt Richter organized a meeting with three members of the Yugoslavian Section Executive Committee in Graz, Austria.
-It was decided to form by petitions three new Sections, as three equal successors of the previous Yugoslavian Section: the Slovenia Section, the Croatia Section, and the Yugoslavia Section, all established on 1 August 1992.
+- Three sections, namely, the Slovenia Section, the Croatia Section, and the Serbia and Montenegro Section, are equal successors of the (original) Yugoslavia Section, and thus share the same date of establishment, 21 June 1971.
+At the time when the (original) Yugoslavian Section was established (21 June 1971), it referred to a country known as Yugoslavia (full name Socialist Federal Republic of Yugoslavia, SFRY for short).
+SFRY was made up of six "socialist republics", which nowadays (as of January 2020) correspond to six independent countries: Croatia, Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia, and Slovenia.
+In 1992, following the wars in Yugoslavia, in which the SRFY was dissolved as a state, the Region 8 Director Kurt Richter organized a meeting with three members of the Yugoslavian Section Executive Committee in Graz, Austria.
+It was decided to form by petitions three new Sections, as three equal successors of the previous Yugoslavian Section, all established on 1 August 1992: the Slovenia Section, the Croatia Section, and the (new) Yugoslavia Section (referring to the country by the name of Federal Republic of Yugoslavia).
 It was a friendly splitting into three new Sections and in 1996 all three Sections celebrated their 25th anniversary.
-In 1997 the Republic of Macedonia Section was formed.
-The name Yugoslavia became an increasing anomaly, and in 2005 it was renamed the Serbia and Montenegro Section; the Bosnia and Herzegovina Section was formed later that year.
+In 2003, the Federal Republic of Yugoslavia was officially renamed Serbia and Montenegro, and in 2005 the Yugoslavia Section was renamed the Serbia and Montenegro Section.

 - The South Africa and Nigeria Section were initially Sections of Region 10.
 They were assigned to Region 8 on 1 January 1981, when all of Africa was shifted from Region 10 to Region 8.